pmarsceill/this-modern-web/content/blog/2022-02-08-looking-for-my-next-job.md

 As GitHub grew and scaled, more formal processes were built around the work we did, things became more complicated as more specialized roles were added, and the path to shipping the product grew longer and less straightforward.
 The entrepreneurial instincts that I had in my first few years were slowly exchanged for figuring out how to fit in bits that _I_ cared most about into the larger product.

-Working as an IC for a big tech company in 2022 is provides a lot: you get consistency, job security, above-market salary and equity compensation, and if you're there long enough you get to specialize in things.
+Working as an IC for a big tech company in 2022 provides a lot niceties: you get consistency, job security, above-market salary and equity compensation, and if you're there long enough you get to specialize in things.
 The tradeoffs are your own personal impact on a company / directional level, the ability to take big risks, and straying outside of established processes without asking for permission/forgiveness.
 Depending on what you're seeking out of work, you may land on either side of these tradeoffs: predictability, compensation, and job security vs. autonomy, individual impact, and the ability to make big bets.
 The more I talked and thought about it, the more I realized that I was ready to exchange one for the other.

 ## A framework my next job

 At a certain point after this conversation, I realized that I never wrote down the things that I wanted from a potential employer before.
 I had a lot of ideas about the type of role that I wanted, but not the type of place I wanted to work.
 Back in 2020, after a few years in a management role, I realized that it wasn't for me so I dove head-first into a staff designer position.
 There's [been a lot written about the pursuing a senior+ IC designer track](https://staff.design), but I've never thought about evaluating this at a company level before.
 Also around this time I stumbled upon Muan's _[On looking for a job](https://muan.co/2021/12/15/notes-on-looking-for-a-job/)_, which I would recommend to anyone in tech looking for their next thing.
-So I guess, all of this was rattling around in my head and I decided that I needed to formalize some type of framework to decide what's next.
+With all of this was rattling around in my head, I decided that I needed to formalize some type of framework to help me decide what's next.

 1. Type of product / design

    > Working at GitHub made me fall in love with designing developer tools.
 I get a lot of joy out of making tools for people who make.
 In my next role, I knew I wanted to stay in this space and perhaps get even more focused on a singular aspect of it.
 It is developer tools or bust for me.
-Product taste is also played a role in this, even if the money was good, I couldn't pursue any company whose products I wouldn't use myself.
+Product taste is also played a role in this, even if the money was good, I couldn't pursue any company whose products I wouldn't use myself and truly believe in.

 1. Stage and size of company